Living with heart failure can be challenging, both physically and emotionally. After a diagnosis, you may experience a range of feelings.

 It’s common for people to feel fear, frustration, sadness, and anxiety.
 Not everyone experiences these feelings, and they may come and go, or linger.
 For some people, the medications used to treat heart failure can result in depression.
 For others, living with heart failure has a significant effect on their ability to manage psychological and emotional stress.

 There are different types of heart failure, including systolic, diastolic, and congestive.
 But no matter what type of heart failure you’re living with, the mental health risks are similar.

 Here are six things you need to know about living with heart failure and your mental health.

 There’s a known relationship between mental health and living with a chronic health condition.
-The National Institute of Mental Health reports that having a chronic illness such as heart failure raises the risk of depression.
+The

 Mental health and heart disease are tightly linked, says Ileana Piña, MD, MPH, who is Detroit Medical Center’s national director of heart failure as well as director of cardiovascular research and academic affairs.
 In fact, she notes that more than 35 percent of patients who have heart failure meet the criteria for clinical depression.